Black Widow (2021 film): Development

 Feige met with Johansson to discuss the direction of a Black Widow film in October 2017.
 Marvel then began meeting with writers for the project, including Jac Schaeffer and Jessica Gao.
 Gao's pitch was influenced by Grosse Pointe Blank (1997), in which Romanoff would have been planted in a high school to assassinate a target and then 20 years later attends a high school reunion where she has to deal with the fallout of her earlier actions.
 The pitch heavily featured the character She-Hulk, and Marvel Studios executive Brad Winderbaum felt Gao was instead pitching a She-Hulk film that featured Black Widow.
 Gao would later be hired by Marvel Studios as the head writer for the Disney+ television series She-Hulk: Attorney at Law (2022).
 Schaeffer met with Feige in December, and was hired to write the screenplay by the end of 2017.
 Schaeffer and Johansson were set to discuss the direction of the film at the beginning of February 2018.

 Marvel began meeting with female directors to potentially take on the project, part of a priority push by major film studios to hire female directors for franchises.
-By the end of April 2018, the studio had met with over 65 directors for the project in an "extremely thorough" search, including Deniz Gamze Ergüven, Chloé Zhao—who went on to direct Marvel's Eternals (2021)—Amma Asante, and Lynn Shelton.
+By the end of April 2018, the studio had met with over 65 directors for the project in an "extremely thorough" search, including Deniz Gamze Ergüven, Chloé Zhao, Amma Asante, and Lynn Shelton.
 Lucrecia Martel was also approached, but was discouraged when she was told that she would not have to "worry about the action scenes".
 She also felt the music and visual effects of Marvel films were "horrible".
-Coralie Fargeat was in contention following the success of her film Revenge (2017) but chose to develop The Substance (2024) instead, believing Marvel would not give her final cut privilege.
+Coralie Fargeat was in contention following the success of her film Revenge (2017), but chose to develop The Substance (2024) instead, believing Marvel would not give her final cut privilege.
+Zhao took herself out of contention after deciding that Black Widow was not the right story for her, and because the planned filming schedule conflicted with her film Nomadland (2020) which was a story Zhao wanted to tell; she went on to direct Marvel's Eternals (2021).
 In the following months, a shortlist of 49 directors was made before the top choices of Cate Shortland, Asante, and Maggie Betts met with Feige and Johansson in June.
 Mélanie Laurent and Kimberly Peirce were also in the "next-to-final mix".
 Johansson was a fan of Shortland's previous female-starring film Lore (2012), and was the one who had approached her about directing the film; Shortland was hired in July, and watched all of Romanoff's MCU appearances in preparation for making the film.